Inaugurated in 1902, the Santa Justa Lift is a landmark of Lisbon. It is a unique experience to ride it!

 - The structure is in iron, decorated in Neo-Gothic style

-- Originally it had a steam engine.
-But it was soon changed to an electrical motor
+- Originally it had a steam engine (installed in 1901).
+But it was soon changed to an electrical motor (in 1907).

-So here we go.
-We are now at the viewing platform fo the Lisbon elevator.
+So, here we go.
+We are now at the viewing platform of the Lisbon elevator.

 Even on a rainy day, the view is amazing!